Saeed Abedini: Calls for release

-In January 2013, U.S. State Department condemned Abedini's sentencing: "We condemn Iran's continued violation of the universal right of freedom of religion and we call on the Iranian authorities to respect Mr. Abedini's human rights and release him."
+In January 2013, U.S. State Department condemned Abedini's sentencing: "We condemn Iran's continued violation of the universal right of freedom of religion, and we call on the Iranian authorities to respect Mr. Abedini's human rights and release him."

-Amnesty International repeatedly raised the issue of Abedini's imprisonment, calling him a prisoner of conscience and calling upon Iran to release all those detained for peacefully exercising their rights to freedom of expression, association and assembly.
+Amnesty International repeatedly raised the issue of Abedini's imprisonment, calling him a prisoner of conscience and calling upon Iran to release all those detained for peacefully exercising their rights to freedom of expression, association, and assembly.

 In May 2015, the United States Senate unanimously passed, 90–0, a resolution calling upon the Iranian government to immediately free Abedini and two other Americans imprisoned in Iran, Amir Hekmati and Jason Rezaian, and to cooperate with the U.S. government to locate and return Robert Levinson, who is missing in the country.
 The resolution was introduced by Senator James Risch of Idaho, Abedini's home state.

 In March 2015, in a message commemorating the Nowruz (the Persian new year), President Barack Obama listed Abedini, Rezaian, and Hekmati, by name and called for their release.
 Obama said, "[Abedini] has spent two and a half years detained in Iran on charges related to his religious beliefs.
 He must be returned to his wife and two young children, who needlessly continue to grow up without their father."
 Obama also met with Naghmeh Abedini during a January 2015 visit to Boise.

-In July 2015, in a speech to the Veterans of Foreign Wars, Obama again listed Abedini, Rezaian, and Hekmati by name calling for their release (and for cooperation to find Levinson) and saying, "We are not going to relent until we bring home our Americans who are unjustly detained in Iran."
-Secretary of State John Kerry said the same month that there was "not one meeting that took place" during the nuclear talks from 2013 to 2015 (which led to the Joint Comprehensive Plan of Action) at which the United States didn't raise the issue of the four Americans.'
+In July 2015, in a speech to the Veterans of Foreign Wars, Obama again listed Abedini, Rezaian, and Hekmati by name-calling for their release (and for cooperation to find Levinson) and saying, "We are not going to relent until we bring home our Americans who are unjustly detained in Iran."
+Secretary of State John Kerry said the same month that there was "not one meeting that took place" during the nuclear talks from 2013 to 2015 (which led to the Joint Comprehensive Plan of Action) at which the United States didn't raise the issue of the four Americans.

-In November 2015, Naghmeh Abedini began to back away from speaking out publicly for her husband's release, telling supporters by e-mail that he had been abusive to her and she could "no longer live a lie."

 Release

 On 16 January 2016, Saeed Abedini was released from prison.
-Iran said they were being swapped for seven Iranians held in US prisons but there was no immediate US confirmation.
+Iran said they were being swapped for seven Iranians held in US prisons, but there was no immediate US confirmation.
 "In addition, Iranian state TV said 14 Iranians sought by the US would be removed from an Interpol wanted list."
 The Washington Post journalist Jason Rezaian, Marine veteran Amir Hekmati and Nosratollah Khosrawi were also released by Iran.

 Later developments

-In March, 2016, Abedini appeared on The Watchman, a pro-Israel TBN show promoting Israeli-American relations.
+In March 2016, Abedini appeared on The Watchman with Erick Stakelbeck, a pro-Israel TBN show promoting Israeli-American relations.

-Abedini has stated that he was beaten by interrogators during his imprisonment in Iran.
+Abedini has stated that interrogators beat him during his imprisonment in Iran.

-In November 2019, a federal court ruled that the Iranian government owed Abedini $47 million to compensate him for the torture he experienced while he was imprisoned.
+In November 2019, a federal court ruled that the Iranian government owed Abedini $47 million to compensate him for the torture he experienced while imprisoned.